 First author Michael Kammer, Ph.D., a post-doctoral fellow in pulmonary medicine at Vanderbilt, highlights convenience and ease for the patient in using this combined biomarker model.

 “One of the beauties of this trial is that there aren’t any extra procedures, exposures or costs to the patient to be able to do this, since they are already getting a blood draw and already have a CT scan,” Kammer said.

 Screening Gaps and Confounders

-Screening for early lung cancer is increasingly in the spotlight, it remains focused on people with a heavy smoking history.
 “The rates of screening and positive survival outcomes are still absolutely abysmal,” Kammer said.
-“The guidelines screen in only a quarter of all people who get lung cancer, and only about 5 to 15 percent who are eligible to get screened.”
+“The guidelines screen in only a quarter of all people who get lung cancer.
+Further, only about five percent who are eligible get screened.”

 New Predictive Model

-Recognizing these shortfalls, Massion and his team came up with a three-way approach for refining the criteria for nodule testing: radiomics, expanded clinical history and a biomarker blood test.
-Pre-trial testing has indicated that this combination outperforms any approach on its own.
+Recognizing these shortfalls, the late Pierre Massion, M.D.*, former director of the Cancer Early Detection and Prevention Initiative at Vanderbilt, and his team came up with a three-way approach for refining the criteria for nodule testing: radiomics, expanded clinical history and a biomarker blood test.

 The second leg of the tripod is expanded clinical history, which includes the patient’s age, smoking history, family history and history of any other cancers, since all four have strong correlations with lung cancer risk.

-A new test for CYFRA 21-1, a cytokeratin fragment and circulating biomarker, is the novel third leg of the tripod.
-Fragments of CYFRA 21-1 from lung epithelial cells are discarded into the bloodstream in higher quantities in the presence of infection, COPD, asthma – or lung cancer.
-“Together with the other parameters in the testing, it’s a significant biomarker,” Kammer said.
+A new test for CYFRA 21-1, a cytokeratin fragment and circulating biomarker, is based upon a new technology developed at Vanderbilt by Kammer and Darryl J. Bornhop, Ph.D., and provides the novel third leg of the tripod.
+Fragments of CYFRA 21-1 from lung epithelial cells are discarded into the bloodstream in higher quantities in the presence of infection, COPD, asthma or lung cancer, Kammer said.